Tyche

 To the goddess Tyche I probably did yield

-link the terms “creation” and “chance."
-The distant majesty of an
+link Tyche with the more distant majesty of an

 error governs all life and growth and choice in the State of